Travel Guide: Hamburg in 48 hours

 All our Hamburg travel tips gathered on the map:

 - The HafenCity area might be one of our favourite places in Hamburg.
 Close to the water, harbour cranes in the background and plenty of cool places to discover.

 - The hip and young atmosphere that is around certain areas of Hamburg was very much to our likings.
 Whether it was a cool design shop, a hip coffee bar or an a trendy restaurant, we felt the hipster vibe!

 What we disliked

-- However one of Hamburg’s most known areas, we didn’t liked the Reeperbahn much.
-The streets were full of thrash of the night before (we assume) and the bars and restaurants didn’t looked very inviting.
+- However one of Hamburg’s most known areas, we didn’t like the Reeperbahn much.
+The streets were full of thrash of the night before (we assume) and the bars and restaurants didn’t look very inviting.
 However, if you are out for a crazy drinking night or for a stag party, I could imagine this is the place to be.